Rail yard: Nomenclature and components

 Freight yards may have multiple industries adjacent to them where railroad cars are loaded or unloaded and then stored before they move on to their new destination.

-Major freight yards in the US include the Bailey Yard in North Platte, Nebraska, operated by Union Pacific Railroad; Conway Yard near Pittsburgh, operated by Norfolk Southern Railway; and the Corwith Yards (Corwith Intermodal Facility) in Chicago, operated by BNSF Railway.

-Major UK goods yards (freight) include those in Crewe, Reading and Bescot, near Walsall; which are operated by DB Schenker and Freightliner.

 Coach yards

-Coach yards or stabling yards are used for sorting, storing and repairing passenger cars.
+Coach yards (American English) or stabling yards or carriage sidings (British English) are used for sorting, storing and repairing passenger cars.
 These yards are located in metropolitan areas near large stations or terminals.
 An example of a major US coach yard is Sunnyside Yard in New York City, operated by Amtrak.
 Those that are principally used for storage, such as the West Side Yard in New York, are called "layup yards" or "stabling yards."
-Coach yards are commonly flat yards because passenger coaches are heavier than freight carriages, in the unladen state.
+Coach yards are commonly flat yards because unladen passenger coaches are heavier than unladen freight carriages.

-Major UK coach stabling yards include those in Crewe and Longsight, Manchester, which are operated by various regional train companies.